neskweek/LightSaberOS/README.md

 * ___This project is not plug and play !___ It's tough, time consuming and you'll spend some times in trial and errors.
 But it's also highly rewarding once completed with success.
 * ___This project might be cheap___, but it's highly unlikely.
 If you don't make mistake it can be.
 If you do you'll have to go on spare parts,etc... and costs can grew up.
 * ___Think twice about your power supply/LED relations !
 This is CRUCIAL!___ A power supply that gives to much voltage for your LEDs will result in burned LEDs.
 We don't recommend the use of power supply that exceed total LED's voltage capacity.
 While it's still possible, if you do go down this path, calculate, think, ask questions and USE A MULTIMETER !
 Beware of MAX_BRIGHTNESS setting.
 While this can remove some voltage from your LEDs it's certainly can not remove too much.
 Each MOSFETs can take a certain amount of voltage but it will heat up.
-And too much it can ruin your MOSFET or your DIYNO card.
+And too much it can ruin your MOSFET or your DIYNO board.
 This choice is ___THE MOST IMPORTANT CHOICE___ for your device !!!!
 Also mind the intensity (Amps) your setup will require...
 I told you it will be tough !